-It goes without saying that the last couple of years have been extremely difficult.
-As our industry starts to find its feet again and audiences flock back to our theatres and assorted venues, it is almost tempting to think we are returning to something resembling normal.
+It goes without saying that the start of the decade has been extremely difficult.
+As our industry finds its feet and audiences flock back to our theatres and assorted venues, it feels now that we are enjoying a ‘new’ normal.

 The precarity of our industry is well known.
 We don’t accrue sick leave, holiday pay or superannuation.
 We don’t receive bonuses and any period of unemployment quickly drains what little savings there may be.
 What is equally well known is the generosity of those in our industry.
 Usually the first to help out in times of disaster or tragedy but also reluctant to accept help themselves believing others are more deserving.
 But when the need arises and there is no-one else to turn to, it’s the VABT who can ease the pressure.
 Our assistance may be small or it may be more considerable.
 But we respond with speed, compassion and complete privacy.
 And while it is the committee that is there to help, ultimately it is the industry supporting the industry— friends helping friends, as we know donors may become recipients and vice versa.

 In November 2021, I had the privilege of being appointed President of the VABT.
 I join a tireless and experienced committee dedicated to serving our performing arts colleagues.
-In particular I would like to thank Sally-Anne Upton who recently stepped down as our President after seven years.
+In particular I would like to thank past President Sally-Anne Upton for her guidance of the VABT for seven years.
 Sal has been on the VABT committee for over twenty years and will continue to play an important role in the times ahead.
 Thank you Sal.

 The VABT conducts a number of fundraising activities.
 If you would like to assist the VABT you can become a volunteer and help out at our famous bucket rattles collecting money after shows.
 Just click on the Volunteer button.